macaw-cad/DynaMail/README.md

 Email templates are developed using [MJML](https://mjml.io/) and can include language replacement tokens (in the format `${token}`) and [Handlebars](https://handlebarsjs.com/) for templating.

+Handlebars extension functions are created in the file `HandlebarsHelpers\index.ts`.

-Changes in templates, sample data, styling or translation files are detected, and the resulting email is rerendered in the preview website.
+Changes in templates, sample data, styling, translation files and extension functions are detected, and the resulting email is rerendered in the preview website.

 ## The data
 DynaMail is created to handle dynamic data, and use Handlebars to iterate over the data.
 The structure of the data is application/mail template specific.
 In this data a fixed structure is injected that is used by DynaMail to construct and send mails: